 The Marvels ⭐⭐1/2

-Marvel Studios’ The Marvels isn’t terrible by any means, but it’s not particularly amazing either.
-It’s just a “fine” entry in the Marvel Cinematic Universe.
-I’d rate it above Ant-Man and the Wasp Quantumania and Thor: Love & Thunder.
-The cast do what they can with a lacking script; Iman Vellani was a standout as Kamala Kahn, Ms. Marvel.
-Her energy was infectious and she had great comedic timing.
+The cast do what they can with a lacking script.
+Iman Vellani is a standout as Kamala Kahn, Ms. Marvel.
+Her energy was infectious and she has great comedic timing.
 Brie Larson was fine as Captain Marvel, but she would’ve benefited from a better written role.
 Teyonah Parris makes an effort to be the middle grounded, level-headed person of the group as Monica Rambeau.
 How she uses her powers in the film are visually interesting.

-Sadly, I didn’t get a sense of Nia DaCosta’s visual flare like in Candyman; this felt like it a standard MCU film.
-I think relying so much on Disney+ characters will hurt this film with general audiences who don’t watch the shows.
-The film attempts to fill us in on Kamala and Monica’s situations, but it’s so rushed, it feels disjointed for those not already familiar with every MCU event.
-Zawe Ashton’s villainous Dar-Benn came off as quite generic, and sometimes her acting was not the best.
+Sadly, I didn’t get a sense of Nia DaCosta’s visual flare.
+This felt like a pretty standard MCU entry.
+Relying so much on Disney+ characters will hurt this film with general audiences who don’t watch the shows.
+The film attempts to fill us in on Kamala and Monica’s situations, but it’s so rushed, it seems disjointed for those not already familiar with every MCU event.

 Did this version of a Captain Marvel sequel need to exist?
 I’m not sure, but at least it opens the door for exciting stories down the line.